Looking for a local, pick-your-own farm in Southeast Arkansas? Scroll down this page and you will see the U-Pick farms in Southeast Arkansas,

 2002, I've been updating the information every day but Christmas; so if you see

-Southeast Arkansas U-Pick Farms and Orchards, by county
+Southeast Arkansas U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map